 Learn more about the Accademia dell’Arte study abroad program through Rutgers Global.

 Dance & Parkinson’s Movement Classes

 The Mason Gross Dance Department continues to partner with the New Jersey Parkinson’s Disease Information and Referral Center at Robert Wood Johnson University Hospital to present a series of movement classes for people with Parkinson’s disease.
-Spearheaded by Mason Gross Dance Department faculty member Jeff Friedman, the program is made possible in part with support from a New Jersey Ballet grant from the Christopher and Dana Reeve Foundation.
+Spearheaded by Mason Gross Dance Department faculty member Jeff Friedman, the program is supported by a Community Grant from the Parkinson’s foundation and funds from the Kenneth Aidekman Family Foundation.

 Fall and spring sessions include 20 classes that take place on Saturdays at the Mason Gross Performing Arts Center on the Douglass Campus.
 Instructors guide participants through a series of gentle stretches, posture supports, and joint articulations, as well as balance, stability, and locomotion activities that are meant to be both challenging and fun.
 An annual schedule of classes is planned each academic year, beginning in the fall.

 Under the supervision of director Thomas Lennon, students at the Mason Gross School of the Arts Documentary Film Lab created a film that explores the program and its participants.
 This film has been accepted for presentation into three national film festivals: the 2020 Utah Dance Film Festival, the 2020 Dance Camera West Film Festival (Los Angeles), and the 2020 Dance on Film Festival in Austin, Texas.